This post may contain affiliate links. Read my disclosure policy.

 - Raisins: You can use any variety of raisins you’d like.
 Black raisins are a classic, but these cookies taste just as yummy made with golden raisins, dried cranberries, Sultanas, or even currants.

-Are you ready to make the best oatmeal cookies ever?
+Are you ready to make the best gluten free oatmeal cookies raisin ever?
 Good!
-These come together in just a few breezy steps:
+These come together in just a few breezy steps.
+Scroll down to the recipe card for more detailed instructions.

 - Portion and Bake: Use a cookie scoop to portion the oatmeal cookie dough onto a baking sheet lined with parchment paper.
 Get those cookies into the oven at 350ºF for 10-12 minutes, until they’re just browned.
 Leave your gluten-free oatmeal raisin cookies to rest on the baking sheet for a while, then move them to a wire rack to finish cooling.